“Build business impact, not (just) courses!”

 Innovative business problem solver using the powers of modern learning and performance tools, technologies and best practices.

-Instructional Designers, Developers, L&D Managers, Workplace Performance Consultants, anyone interested and invested in helping people achieve their goals, sometimes via learning.
+Instructional Designers, Developers, L&D Leaders, Workplace Performance Consultants, anyone interested and invested in helping people achieve their goals, sometimes via learning.

-Certified boredom resuscitator with an emphasis of game thinking applied in learning: game-based learning and gamification (beyond PBL).
-Connect with me on LinkedIn or Twitter @rabbitoreg.
+Certified boredom resuscitator with an emphasis of human-centered thinking (design thinking, game thinking) applied in learning: connect with me on LinkedIn or Twitter @rabbitoreg.

-Three things have been always determined my career: curiosity about the human mind, passion about technology and life-long learning (about everything).
+Three things have been always determined my career: curiosity about the human-centered design, passion about technology, and life-long learning (about everything).
 I have an engineering degree (hence technology) and a teaching degree (hence life-long learning).
-My thesis was an artificial neural network I built in C++ that learned how to add numbers together just by showing examples over and over again (for geeks, using the backpropagation algorythm).
-Hence the mind.
+My thesis was an artificial neural network (machine learning) I built in C++ (for geeks, using the backpropagation algorythm).

 However, no technologies, tools, or processes are more important than the humans who operate them.
 Without human-centered design, we don’t solve problems, we just treat symptoms.

 I am passionate about workplace learning engagement but it does not start with gamification:

 “What game elements should I use to make boring e-learning engaging?” …is like asking “what words should I use to write a top-selling book?”